FlowFuse/node-red-dashboard/docs/nodes/widgets/ui-notification.md

 ### Sending to all clients

 Notifications are, by default, constrained to send to a single user/client.
-In Dashboard 2.0 this constraint is defined by `msg._client`.
+In FlowFuse Dashboard this constraint is defined by `msg._client`.
 You can read more about this [here](../../user/multi-tenancy.md#configuring-client-data).

 If you want to send a notification to _all_ connected clients, you can remove the `msg._client` value using a "change" node, configured to "Delete" the `_client` property.